Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Vaccine rollout consistency

-It is notable throughout our period of analysis that both consistency norm functions share a similar evolution, with both curves exhibiting a concave-up shape.
-That is, both inconsistency matrices start with relatively high inconsistencies, decrease during the initial stage of our analysis, and ultimately revert to their initial consistency.
+It is notable throughout our period of analysis that both {collective inconsistency} norm functions {(\ref{eq:HDIconsistency}) and (\ref{eq:GDPconsistency})} share a similar evolution, with both curves exhibiting a concave-up shape.
+That is, both {comparisons} start with relatively high inconsistencies, decrease {in collective inconsistency} during the initial stage of our analysis, and {subsequently increase}.
 These two curves reveal several findings of interest.
-First, the broadly similar trajectories of the two curves indicate that GDP and HDI are broadly similar in their time-varying association with vaccine proliferation.
+First, the broadly similar trajectories of the two curves indicate that GDP and HDI are broadly similar in their time-varying {collective consistency} with vaccine proliferation.
 They share the same down-up paths and global minima at very similar dates.
-Second, given that the HDI/vaccine inconsistency norm function reaches a lower point than the GDP/vaccine inconsistency norm, one could argue that HDI is more closely associated with vaccine rollout speed than GDP.
+Second, given that the HDI/vaccine inconsistency norm function reaches a lower point than the GDP/vaccine inconsistency norm, one could argue that HDI is more closely {consistent} with vaccine {proliferation} than GDP.
 Third, there is an interesting plausible explanation for the concave-up shape of each trajectory.
 Initially, when very few countries had administered their COVID-19 vaccination program, large discrepancies between GDP/HDI and vaccination rollout come from natural variability between countries' level of economic and human development.
-The point at which both inconsistency norm functions are lowest, which indicates the greatest level of consistency, can be explained by the more developed countries having mostly completed their vaccination programs.
-By the end of our window of analysis, when inconsistency matrix norms return close to their original values, less developed countries had begun to administer their COVID-19 vaccination program, and inconsistencies are driven by natural variation between countries' GDP and HDI values.
+The point at which both inconsistency norm functions are lowest, which indicates the greatest level of consistency, {could} be explained by the more developed countries having mostly completed their vaccination programs.
+By the end of our window of analysis, when inconsistency matrix norms return close to their original values, less developed countries had begun to administer their COVID-19 vaccination program, and inconsistencies are driven by natural variation between countries' GDP and HDI values. {We expand on this possible interpretation in Section \ref{sec:Conclusion}.}

 More broadly, this method of analysis could be used for exploring time-varying consistency between such attributes at a finer level.
 For example, one could subset two distinct collections of developed vs developing countries and analyse the extent of consistency between HDI/GDP and vaccine proliferation within each subsetted group.